shnplr/kssapi/docs/ResourceAccessReview.md

 `func (o *ResourceAccessReview) HasResourceName() bool`

 HasResourceName returns a boolean if a field has been set.

+### GetResourceAPIGroup

+`func (o *ResourceAccessReview) GetResourceAPIGroup() string`

+GetResourceAPIGroup returns the ResourceAPIGroup field if non-nil, zero value otherwise.

+### GetResourceAPIGroupOk

+`func (o *ResourceAccessReview) GetResourceAPIGroupOk() (*string, bool)`

+GetResourceAPIGroupOk returns a tuple with the ResourceAPIGroup field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourceAPIGroup

+`func (o *ResourceAccessReview) SetResourceAPIGroup(v string)`

+SetResourceAPIGroup sets ResourceAPIGroup field to given value.

+### HasResourceAPIGroup

+`func (o *ResourceAccessReview) HasResourceAPIGroup() bool`

+HasResourceAPIGroup returns a boolean if a field has been set.

+### GetResourceAPIVersion

+`func (o *ResourceAccessReview) GetResourceAPIVersion() string`

+GetResourceAPIVersion returns the ResourceAPIVersion field if non-nil, zero value otherwise.

+### GetResourceAPIVersionOk

+`func (o *ResourceAccessReview) GetResourceAPIVersionOk() (*string, bool)`

+GetResourceAPIVersionOk returns a tuple with the ResourceAPIVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResourceAPIVersion

+`func (o *ResourceAccessReview) SetResourceAPIVersion(v string)`

+SetResourceAPIVersion sets ResourceAPIVersion field to given value.

+### HasResourceAPIVersion

+`func (o *ResourceAccessReview) HasResourceAPIVersion() bool`

+HasResourceAPIVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)